-IP 71152, “Identification and Resolution”
+IP 71152, “Problem Identification and Resolution”

 Review Standard RS-001, “Review Standard for Extended Power Uprates”

 END

 Attachment 1: Example EPU Inspection Plan

 Background:

 In month, year, the NRC accepted a power uprate license amendment application from licensee for plant name.
 The proposed amendment will increase the thermal power output of plant name from xxxx megawatts thermal (MWt) to xxxx MWt, which is an increase of approximately xx percent.
 The power level increase is considered an extended power uprate (EPU), and is within the scope of Inspection Procedure 71004, “Power Uprate.”
 It is projected that plant name will implement the EPU in month, year, following NRC approval of the license amendment.
 To facilitate the power increase, licensee has installed, or plans to install the following modifications: